ihasTaco/RosettaPad/README.md

 - [ ] Test rumble on PS2 mode games
   - Heard that PS2 mode can break rumble on other generic controllers, the PS3 may be sending Dualshock 2 protocols.
 - [ ] Modularize HID reports (Enable easier integration of other generic controllers.)
-- [ ] Test setup on ESP32-S3 microcontrollers
-- [ ] Test setup on Raspberry Pi Pico 2w
+- [ ] Port setup to Raspberry Pi Pico 2w
-- [ ] Add DS3 and DS4 support
-- [ ] Add Xbox One, Series controller support(?
-This would be unholy...)
+- [ ] Add other controller support

 ### Future Endeavors
 - TAS system
   - Set up a TAS system that will let you import or record and playback controller inputs on real hardware.
-- Bluetooth Connectivity
-  - Was working on this to get accelerometer and ps standby wake to work, was able to get it working but introduced a huge amount of latency (about .88s which is pretty much unusable.)
-In its current form bluetooth is not recommended due to ps3 buffer limitations
 - PS4 / PS5 support
   - This would be cool to have just for the macro and button remapping, will need to look into a MITM setup for authorization from console to controller but should work.
 Will need a Sony PS4/5 controller